bolor23erdene/bolor23erdene.github.io/content/home/about.md

 # Biography

 Welcome!
-I am a research assistant in Computer Science Department at Pennsylvania State University working with Prof. Patrick McDaniel.
+I am a research assistant in Department of Computer Science at Pennsylvania State University working with Prof. Patrick McDaniel.
 My research interests include machine learning and security.